harshkumaranand06/harshkumaranand06/README.md

 🏫 JSS Academy of Technical Education, Bangalore (2023 – 2027)
 📍 Bengaluru, Karnataka

-I’m a **results-oriented Full-Stack Developer** who loves building **AI-powered, offline-first, and scalable web applications**.
+I’m a **results-driven Full-Stack Developer** passionate about building
+**AI-powered, offline-first, scalable web applications** used by real users.

-✨ I specialize in:
+✨ What I focus on:
-- Turning **real-world problems** into production-ready apps
+- Solving **real-world problems** with production-ready solutions
-- Building **high-performance PWAs** for low-connectivity environments
+- Building **PWAs for low-network environments**
-- Writing **clean, testable, and scalable code**
+- Writing **clean, scalable & testable code**

-⚡ *I believe great software should be fast, accessible, and impactful.*
+⚡ *Code that performs.
+UI that feels alive.*

 ---